 The Pitbull also has a double coat, but it is very short and smooth, and whilst he does shed throughout the year it is nothing like the Caucasian.
-The Pitbull comes in almost any dog color, except merle, whereas the Caucasian comes in shades of brown, reds, black and gray, either in a solid color or a mixture.
+The Pitbull comes in almost any dog color including blue, white, and red.
+The only color you won’t find is merle.
+Caucasian Shepherds come in shades of browns, reds, black and gray, either in a solid color or a mixture.

 Surprisingly, the Caucasian Shepherd is a gentle giant when in the home, and is very low energy, calm and quiet.
 But, when faced with danger or someone trying to harm his family, these quiet doggos will fight anything that is brave enough to take him on.
 He can take down bears, wolves, and any other animal who threatens his flock or family, so if it is a family protector you are after then look no further than this guy.

 The Caucasian Shepherd is aloof and nervous of strangers, and will not take kindly to strangers on his estate.
 If you are thinking about getting one of these guys then you need to understand that he is highly territorial, and as such when you are not around you need to ensure no one can get onto your estate.

 However, once his master has welcomed a stranger the Caucasian will accept them too.
 His challenging temperament needs to be taken seriously, and whilst this is not for everyone it is a trait that suits many families.

 Then there is the Pitbull, who is thought of as a vicious protector, but is actually the complete opposite!
 Because of his love for humans, he is so sociable that he would greet intruders with a wagging tail, a wide smile, and a key to his home if he could.